Jalen Hurts: 2021 season

 Before the start of the regular season, Hurts switched his jersey number to No. 1, which had become available with the departure of punter Cameron Johnston.
 On August 31, 2021, Hurts was named the starter for the regular season by new head coach Nick Sirianni.

 In the season opener against the Atlanta Falcons, Hurts led the Eagles to a 32–6 victory, throwing for three touchdowns and a passer rating of 126.4.
+Throughout the season, the Eagles would run the earliest versions of their Tush Push play, with Hurts being pushed from behind by fullback Jack Stoll in Week 5 against the Carolina Panthers for a rushing touchdown, and by tight end Dallas Goedert in Week 11 against the New Orleans Saints for a first down.
 During a Week 12 loss to the New York Giants, Hurts suffered an ankle injury which kept him out for the following week's game against the New York Jets.
 The Eagles won that game 33–18 led by backup quarterback Gardner Minshew.
 Hurts returned after the bye week in a Week 15 matchup against Washington en route to a 27–17 victory.

-Hurts helped lead the Eagles to a playoff berth after defeating the Washington Football Team 20–16 in Week 17 and with wins from the San Francisco 49ers and Green Bay Packers later that day.
-On December 23, 2021, Hurts was named a 2021 Pro Bowl NFC alternate.
+Hurts helped lead the Eagles to a playoff berth after defeating the Washington Football Team 20–16 in Week 17 and with wins from the San Francisco 49ers and Packers later that day.
+On December 23, 2021, Hurts was named a 2021 Pro Bowl National Football Conference (NFC) alternate.
 In the 2021 season, Hurts finished with 3,144 passing yards, 16 passing touchdowns, and nine interceptions to go along with 139 carries for 784 rushing yards and ten rushing touchdowns.
 He led all quarterbacks in rushing yards and rushing touchdowns in the 2021 season.

-In the Wild Card Round against the Tampa Bay Buccaneers, Hurts threw for 258 yards and a touchdown, but fumbled once and threw two interceptions in the 31–15 loss.
+In the Wild Card Round against the Tampa Bay Buccaneers, Hurts threw for 258 yards and a touchdown, but he fumbled once and threw two interceptions in the 31–15 loss.